CentaurusInfra/mizar/docs/design/dft.md

 Each droplet runs an XDP program that implements the data-plane functions (Figure [2].
-The droplet's XDP program consists of a Primary XDP (P-XDP) program that performs initial packet classification and invokes middlebox func- tions.
+The droplet's XDP program consists of a Primary XDP (P-XDP) program that performs initial packet classification and invokes middlebox functions.
 A middlebox is an ebpf program (M-XDP) that implements ClickOS like middleboxes and elements.
 The most important elements for most of the network services are the IPRewriter, IPClassifier, and IPFilter.
 We